amna20001997/amna20001997/README.md

 # word_count

-The program performs the following tasks:
+This program is a simple implementation of the wc command.
+It counts the number of lines, words, and characters (bytes) in text files provided as command-line arguments or reads from standard input if no files are specified.
+The program also supports options to display specific counts (-l for lines, -w for words, -c for characters).

+## Features

-Counts lines, words, and characters in files specified via command-line arguments.
+Count lines, words, and characters from one or multiple files.

+Display individual file counts and the total for all files.

-Supports reading from stdin when no files are provided.
+Read from standard input if no files are specified.

-Includes options to display specific counts (-l, -w, -c).
+Options to show specific counts (-l, -w, -c).

-Handles errors and edge cases gracefully.
+Handles error conditions like inaccessible files gracefully.

+Requirements

+C compiler

+POSIX-compliant operating system (Linux, macOS, etc.)

+Options

+-l: Display the number of lines.

+-w: Display the number of words.

+-c: Display the number of characters (bytes).

+If no options are specified, all counts (lines, words, characters) are displayed.

+Error Handling

+Displays an error message if a file cannot be opened.

+Gracefully handles invalid input and unknown options.

 # Core Functionality